rromanovsky/luhn-generator/README.md

 # Luhn Generator
-A generator of numbers that passes the checksum of Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm
+A generator of numbers that passes the validation of Luhn algorithm or Luhn formula, also known as the "modulus 10" or "mod 10" algorithm

 ```
 npm install luhn-generator --save